fmanimashaun/ansible-config-mgt/README.md

 Push the update to git and create a PR, omce created, merge to main and check the jenkins if it trigger the build flow

 change back to the main and run git pull to pull the latest

+run the ansible playbook, however confirm the ssh agent is forwarded by running `ssh-add -l`, if you get an error, run `export SSH_AUTH_SOCK=$(ls -t /tmp/ssh-**/* | head -1)`

+then check again with `ssh-add -l`

+ansible-playbook -i inventory/dev/yml playbooks/common.yml